 Northwest Tortoise is a small 501(c)(3) registered nonprofit turtle/tortoise rescue operating out of Southeastern Washington state.

 Individually operated by me (Terese Meyer), a self-confessed nontortoise expert, but with 25 years of day-to-day experience.
 I strive to educate and advocate for correct care and quality of life according to each species.
 A desire to help all tortoises escape general pet store misinformation and get every tortoise out of a glass box to place them in forever homes drives the rescue.
-The desire to help all tortoises have a chance for a full, happy life without retail store misinformation, and get them out of a glass box to place them in a forever home drives the rescue.

 About NorthWest Tortoise